1. Atom Bank

 With barriers to entry coming down fast startup, digital-only banks are starting to get their licences.
 Atom is one of the first, receiving its licence in June 2015 and launching services through its mobile app in April 2016.

-But what about the money?
-Atom Bank hopes to launch with a full portfolio of products and already has lending, savings, financial planning and business banking leads on its staff of over 50.
-The bank was founded by Anthony Thomson who co-founded Metro Bank and the CEO is Mark Mullen, formerly of first direct, so there is banking pedigree at the top level of Atom Bank.
+The bank was founded by Anthony Thomson who co-founded Metro Bank and the CEO is Mark Mullen, formerly of First Direct, so there is banking pedigree at the top level of Atom Bank.

 Atom Bank has raised an eye popping £234 million in capital so far, including a reported £100m venture round in February 2017.
 Existing investors include hedge fund Toscafund, Neil Woodford, and Spanish bank BBVA.